damianhakert/damianhakert.github.io/source/posts/2016-10-07-8-dot-12-cycle-analytics-webcast.html.md

 reduce cycle time, an important competitive advantage in today's development landscape.
 In fact, reducing cycle time to increase effectiveness is the very first principle of [Conversational Development][condev].

-We also launched Global Code Search for GitLab Enterprsie Edition (EE).
-If you're running Elasticsearch on your GitLab EE instance, you can know search through all the code on your server.
+We also launched [Global Code Search][code-search] for GitLab Enterprsie Edition (EE).
+If you're running Elasticsearch on your
+GitLab EE instance, you can know search through all the code on your server.

-In this webcast, we walk through our vision, and demo some of the key features from GitLab 8.12.
+In this webcast, we walk through our vision, and demo some of the key features from [GitLab 8.12][8.12].

 <!-- more -->